Half Moon Bay, California: Transportation

 Primary road access is via State Route 1 (the Cabrillo Highway) from the north and south, and State Route 92 from the east.

 The city is served by Half Moon Bay Airport.

 SamTrans routes 294 and 117 provide service to Half Moon Bay from the Hillsdale Caltrain station in San Mateo and Linda Mar in Pacifica, respectively.

-In popular culture
+References and appearances in culture

+A local bus featured prominently in the film Birdemic.

 The World War II United States Navy seaplane tender USS Half Moon (AVP-26) was named for Half Moon Bay and retained the name when serving as a United States Coast Guard weather reporting ship USCGC Half Moon for more than 20 years after the war.

 The album Half Moon Bay was recorded by jazz pianist Bill Evans in 1973 at the Bach Dancing and Dynamite Society in Half Moon Bay.

 Half Moon Bay is the primary setting of the 2010 B-movie Birdemic: Shock and Terror.

 Belinda Carlisle shot her music video for Circle in the Sand at Half Moon Bay.